vladislav-buivol/student-app/README.md

 - Service-S includes a `StudentRequestListener` that demonstrates programmatic SOAP invocation using Spring's `WebServiceTemplate`.
 It constructs `GetStudentRequest` and sends it to `http://localhost:8081/ws`, receiving `GetStudentResponse`.
 This pattern can be reused by other services.

-## 7) Publish students-soap-client to Nexus (artifact repository)
+## 7) Prepare students-soap-client-dependency (required by Service-R)

-This project includes a small client module (`students-soap-client`) that contains the JAXB classes generated from the Service-S XSD.
-To publish this client JAR to a Nexus repository so it can be reused by other services, follow the steps below.
+This project includes a small client module folder named `students-soap-client-dependency` (artifactId: `students-soap-client`) that contains the JAXB classes generated from the Service-S XSD.
+To publish this client JAR to a Nexus repository (or install locally for non-Docker runs) so it can be reused by other services, follow the steps below.

 1) Copy generated XSD classes into students-soap-client
 - Generate the JAXB classes in Service-S (they are typically generated during build):
   - After building Service-S, look under:
     - Service-S/target/generated-sources/jaxb/com/example/students
 - Copy the Java classes from that folder into the client module at:
-  - students-soap-client/src/main/java/com/example/students
+  - students-soap-client-dependency/src/main/java/com/example/students
 - If those files already exist in the client module, overwrite or update them accordingly.

 2) Build the client JAR
 - From the project root (or inside the module folder), run:
 ```
 # From project root
-mvn -f students-soap-client/pom.xml clean package
+mvn -f students-soap-client-dependency/pom.xml clean package
 ```
 - This should produce:
-  - students-soap-client/target/students-soap-client-1.0.0.jar
+  - students-soap-client-dependency/target/students-soap-client-1.0.0.jar

 3) Configure Maven settings for Nexus credentials
 - Edit (or create) your Maven settings.xml, usually located at: